-3. To get the most out of your investment, two care innovation interventions stand out among the rest.
+3. To get the most comprehensive 'bang for your buck,' two care innovation interventions stand out among the rest.

-Out of the 25 interventions reviewed to date, we found that only two have been studied over a long period of time and consistently demonstrate improvements on cost, quality, utilisation, access, and patient satisfaction metrics: high-risk care management and community health worker programmes.
+Out of the 25 interventions reviewed to date, we found that only two have been studied over a long period of time and consistently demonstrate improvements on cost, quality, utilization, access, and patient satisfaction metrics: high-risk care management and community health worker programs.
 Why?
-Both interventions are tailored solutions that address the most pressing clinical and social barriers of at-risk patients, driving overall engagement and customising care plans.
+Both interventions are tailored solutions that address the most pressing clinical and social barriers of at-risk patients, driving overall engagement and customizing care plans.

 To get started with identifying and prioritizing programs that align with strategic goals and patient needs, Population Health Advisor members can access the Care Delivery Innovation Reference Guide.
 Don't see an intervention you've implemented?
 Want to determine financial ROI based on your specific program setup?
 Use our Population Health ROI Estimator to plug in your numbers and estimate Per Member Per Month (PMPM) savings over time.

 Download our report to learn the necessary steps for stabilizing the community safety net under current Medicaid economics.